tjseitz/rr_practice/README.md

 **You should now have a square (approximately) with a triangle, point facing downward, folded on top**

-7. Taking your ruler, measure 2" and 1.5" straight up from the bottom point of the folded-down triangle and make a mark at each measurement with your pen on the center crease
+7. Taking your ruler, line it up along the center crease and measure 2" and 1.5" straight up from the bottom point of the folded-down triangle, make a mark at each measurement with your pen on the center crease
-8. Move your ruler parallel to the top edge of the square and with your pen, mark a 2.5" line centered over the center crease of the paper
+8. Move your ruler parallel to the top edge of the square, and with your pen, mark a 2.5" long line centered over the center crease of the paper
-9. Taking the point of the downward-facing triangle, draw the tip upwards until it reaches the 2" mark on the center crease
+9. Taking the point of the downward-facing triangle, bring only the tip upwards until it reaches the 2" mark on the center crease
-10. Crease the bottom of this mini triangle you just created, with the point towards the top of the paper
+10. Crease the bottom of the mini triangle you just created, with the point towards the top of the paper
-11. Unfold this mini triangle
+11. Unfold the mini triangle
-12. Take the right top edge of the newly folded square and draw toward the 1.5" mark on the center crease
+12. To make the right wing, take the right top edge of the newly folded square and bring down toward the 1.5" mark on the center crease
-13. As you draw the corner of the flap down and begin to crease the edge of what will be one of the wings, make sure the top of the crease starts at the right end of the 2.5" line across the top of the page
+13. As you bring the corner of the flap down, make sure the top of the crease starts at the right end of the 2.5" line across the top of the page
 14. Sharply crease this wing, careful of where the point and the top corner line up
-15. Repeat steps 10-12 with the left side
+15. Repeat steps 12-14 with the left side
 16. Now refold the mini triangle that you creased at step 10 upwards to the 2" mark

-**You should now have a vaguely pointy shape with a flat top**
+**You should now have a roughly pointy shape with a flat top**

 17. Flip the airplane over, so the folded underside is resting on the surface infront of you
-18. Take the right edge of the plane and draw towards you, folding the plane in half on the original center crease, the underside of the right wing should be visible
+18. Take the right edge of the plane and bring towards you, folding the plane in half on the original center crease, the underside of the right wing should be visible
 19. To make the right wing, fold the right wing down parallel to the center crease
-20. Crease the wing about .75" away from the center crease, if done correctly, the top edges of the "point" fold should line up
+20. Crease the wing about .75" away from the center crease, if done correctly, the folded top edges of the "point" should line up
 21. Flip the plane over so underside of the left wing is now facing upwards, and repeat steps 19 and 20 being careful that the plane is symmetrical
+22. Pop the wings out so they are perpendicular to the "body" of the plane
-22. You have the option of adding wingtips to the edge of each wing
+23. You have the option of adding wingtips to the edge of each wing
-23. Take your plane out for a fly!
+24. Take your plane out for a fly!